 Executed in spray paint and household gloss on canvas Banksy’s Keep it Spotless, created in 2007, was originally Damien Hirst painting which was defaced by Banksy.

-It depicts a spray painted Los Angeles hotel maid Leanne who is pulling up Hirst’s piece to sweep under the painting.
+It depicts a spray-painted Los Angeles hotel maid Leanne who is pulling up Hirst’s piece to sweep under the painting.

 For all most expensive Banksy artworks in auctions, be sure to visit this page!

 Banksy is the world’s foremost graffiti artist, his work adorning streets, walls, and bridges across nations and continents.
-His stencil designs are instantly recognizable and disturbingly precise in their social and political commentary, flavored with subtle humour and self-awareness.
+His stencil designs are instantly recognizable and disturbingly precise in their social and political commentary, flavored with subtle humor and self-awareness.
 More popular than ever, Banksy has spawned countless imitators, students, and fans alike, his fame—although unlooked-for—inevitably transmitting his ideas and work to the international arena.
 Highlighting both the relevance of Banksy’s work and how his impact has continued to spread, this book brings together some of the very best pieces of art from all corners of the world that have been inspired by Banksy, as well as some of Banksy’s own innovative, profound, and controversial work.
-Showcasing graffiti with a range of topics and coming from a variety of inspirational sources, this book provides an overview of how the man’s work is changing the face of modern art, as well as that of urban landscape.
+Showcasing graffiti with a range of topics and coming from a variety of inspirational sources, this book provides an overview of how the man’s work is changing the face of modern art, as well as that of the urban landscape.